andyscolas/Google-Data-Analytics-Professional-Certificate/README.md

 Removed trip duration that was showing up as negative.
 Add columns that listed date, month and day.
 Add ride_length column to calculate all trips in seconds.
 Downloaded summieze version of file for tableau based on trips taken per-day in seconds.
 Using google sheets, converted seconds into hours.

-Sites used for coding assistants
+Sites and Docs used for coding assistants

 https://grow.google/dataanalytics/#?modal_active=none